moggers87/smallQuery/README.md

 - Effects and animation (do it in CSS or don't do it at all)
 - Per event type functions, e.g. `.click()`
 - Support for Browsers that are no longer receiving updates, e.g. Internet Explorer 8
+- AJAX.
+The Fetch API in your browser is far nicer.

 ### License?